 Our School

 McLean Primary School is situated in the north-west edge of Dunfermline.
 To the front of the main building we have a busy main road as shown in figure 1 below.
-We presently have 376 school pupils, of which 40 are nursery children (aged between 3 and 11 years) and 50 staff.
+We presently have 453 school pupils, of which 88 are nursery children and 42 staff.
 We also have a number of visitors coming and going each day.
-We provide a range of after school clubs in the school hall Monday to Friday (e.g. football, netball, multi-activity, karate and basketball)
+We provide a range of after school clubs in the school hall Monday to Friday (e.g. football, gymnastics, karate, fencing, mini warriors and hockey).

 Figure 1 Aerial view of McLean PS